[Investigation] Glock diplomacy: African gift sheds light on Wagner leaders

 Glock 17s

-The nine Wagner men who got the less fancy Glock 17s were: Aleksandr Glukhov, Andrei Gusev, Evgeni Fedorov, Pavel Kovalevich, Aleksandr Kuznetsov, Nikolai Matusevich, Mikhail Potepkin, Valery Chekalov, and Andrei Tkachenko.
+The nine Wagner men who got the less fancy Glock 17s were: Valery Chekalov, Evgeni Fedorov, Aleksandr Glukhov, Andrei Gusev, Pavel Kovalevich, Aleksandr Kuznetsov, Nikolai Matusevich, Mikhail Potepkin, and Andrei Tkachenko.

 Kuznetsov and Potepkin are also under a mix of EU, UK, and US sanctions.